chef/chef/docs/dev/design_documents/resource_guard_interpreters.md

 The documented behavior for guards can be found at
 <http://docs.chef.io/resource_common.html>.
 Guards are expressed via the optional
-`not_if` and `only_if` attributes -- the expression following the attribute may be either a block or a string.
+`not_if` and `only_if` attributes.
+The expression following the attribute may be either a block or a string.

 ### Guard conditional semantics overview

 Guards allow for conditional execution of a resource.
-Before executing the action for the resource, Chef will evaluate the expression to produce a Ruby `true` or `false` value that is utilized in determining whether to execute the resource's action or to skip it:
+Before executing the action for the resource, Chef will evaluate the expression to produce a Ruby `true` or

-1. If the **guard_interpreter resource** is **not** specified for the resource, when a string is passed to a guard, the existing implementation executes the `/bin/sh` interpreter on Unix or
+`false` value that is utilized in determining whether to execute the resource's action or to skip it:

-`cmd.exe` on Windows with that string to be evaluated as a script by the interpreter.
+  1. If the **guard_interpreter resource** is **not** specified for the resource, when a string is passed to a guard, the existing implementation executes the `/bin/sh` interpreter on Unix or `cmd.exe` on Windows with that string to be evaluated as a script by the interpreter.
 Chef will execute the interpreter with the code supplied to the string; if the interpreter exits with a 0 (success) code, this is interpreted as a Ruby `true` value, otherwise it is `false`.
   2. When a block is passed to a guard, the code in the block will be executed, and the value of the last line of code executed by the block will be the Boolean value of the block, converted to a Boolean value in a manner consistent with the Ruby `!!` operator, resulting in either the value `true` or `false`.
   3. If the aforementioned string or block expression was supplied to an `only_if` attribute, the action of the resource containing the attribute will be skipped if the expression evaluated to `false` and executed if it evaluated to `true`.
   4. If the expression was supplied to a `not_if` attribute, the behavior of the resource is the inverse of that for `only_if`; the resource action is executed if the expression evaluated to `false` and skipped if it evaluated to `true`.

 This specification of guard behavior is accurate without the inclusion of `guard_interpreter` features described in this document.
 The